potassco/clingo/INSTALL.md

 - If option `CLINGO_REQUIRE_LUA` is enabled, configuration will fail if no Lua support is detected; otherwise, Lua support will simply be disabled if not detected.
 (Default: `OFF`)
+- If variable `LUACLINGO_INSTALL_DIR` is set, the clingo lua module will be installed there.
+  (Default: not set)

 # Troubleshooting